GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ## Software development kits

 No Genesys Cloud SDKs are needed for this blueprint solution.
 However, if you want changes to the AWS Lambda, you need the Golang SDK to build it.
-The Lambda source code can be found in the lambda-orderstatus folder.
 For the latest Golang version, see [The Go programming language](https://go.dev/dl/ "Goes to the Downloads page on the Go website").

 To rebuild the Lambda from the source code:

 1. Install the Golang SDK on your local machine.
-2. Change to the blueprint/lambda-orderstatus folder.
+2. Navigate to the blueprint/lambda-orderstatus folder.
 3. Issue this build command: `GOOS=linux go build -o bin/main ./...`

 This builds a Linux executable called `main` in the `bin` folder.
 The CX as Code scripts compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.